ktosox/Wild_Jam_01_2019/README.md

 - add a direction indicator for exit? something like an arrow?

-- implenet lööps, collect them for points
+- implenet lï¿½ï¿½ps, collect them to gain points

 - solidifying "Menu"